oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-create-arti/ggsa-mt-create-arti.md

     - Start marking the area around Atlanta on the map.
 When you're done, click the **Polygon** tool again.
     - In the Name field, enter **Atlanta**.
     - In the **Description** field, enter Monitor public buses transport in Atlanta.
     - On the left side, click the Save icon to save your changes.

-The Atlanta Geo Fence looks like this.
+6.